-Security features such as six-foot perimeter fencing, deadbolt locks and limited access gates are provided.
-Residents should report any incident of theft, vandalism or unsafe conditions to the University Police and Residence Life staff.
+Security features such as six-foot perimeter fencing, dead bolt locks, and limited access gates are provided.
+Residents should report any incident of theft, vandalism, or unsafe conditions to the University Police and Residence Life staff.

 Police- The University employs on-campus police officers on a twenty-four hour basis.
 They are responsible for maintaining safety on campus.
-Residents and their guests are expected to give all HBU police officers full cooperation.
+Residents and their guests are expected to fully cooperate with all HBU police officers.

-Access to the premises - An individual gate remote control provides access to the Husky Village gates and/or the Campus Gates in Residence College Parking lots.
+Access to the premises - An individual gate remote control provides access to the Husky Village gates and/or the Campus Gates in the Residence College parking lots.
 Acceptance and use of the remote control is subject to compliance with the following guidelines:

 - a.
-Immediately report lost or stolen remotes (Husky Village to the Husky Village office, Residence College to Campus Police).
+Immediately report lost or stolen remotes to the Housing Office.
 A lost or damaged remote can be replaced for a \$50.00 charge. - b.
 Right to use the remote control ends when a resident's lease/residence ends or is terminated.
 Remotes must be returned at that time.
-Failure to return the remote will result in a \$50.00 charge. - c.
+Failure to return the remote will result in a \$50.00 charge.

+- c.
 Residents should not share their remote with anyone else. - d.
 Mere possession of a remote does not necessarily confirm right of entry.
-Therefore, residents should not assist someone who appears to be having difficulty gaining entry, someone whose access privileges have been revoked, or guests of other residents.
+Residents should not assist someone who appears to be having difficulty gaining entry, someone whose access privileges have been revoked, or guests of other residents.

 Limited Access Gates - To avoid damage to one's vehicle and to the vehicle access gates, residents should pass through the gates carefully.
 Tailgating and following other cars through the gate is not permitted.
-The Housing Office is not responsible for damage which occurs to residents' cars or their guests.
+The Housing Office is not responsible for damage which occurs to residents' or guests' vehicles.
 Residents who vandalize the gates in any way whatsoever, or who bump the gate, will be fined, required to pay the costs of repairs, and may face disciplinary action and/or criminal prosecution.

 Husky Village Call Box - The front-gate call box for Husky Village provides a resident directory with listings by last name and first initial.
 To gain entry, visitors may press the "#" button first for a dial tone, then dial the three digit code listed by the resident's name.
-The apartment telephone number will be dialed and the gate may then be opened for a visitor by pressing the "9" button on the resident's telephone.
-Although visitors may enter Husky Village to pick up or drop off a resident, visitor parking is located in Lot # 6, through Gate # 3 and in front of the Baugh Center.
+The apartment telephone number will be dialed.
+The resident may then open the gate for the visitor by pressing the "9" button on the resident's telephone.
+Visitors may enter Husky Village to pick up or drop off a resident.
+Visitor parking is located in Lot # 6, through Gate # 3 and in front of the Baugh Center.